 If you’re looking to communicate virtually via live video, you can leverage Zoom for your virtual office.
 The feeling of seeing your team members’ faces gives a more personal touch than merely talking over the phone.
 Again, this is important for a virtual office.

-Additionally, Slack is another exceptional tool to keep in touch with your team and clients on the go.
+Slack is another exceptional tool for keeping in touch with your team and clients on the go.